 As an APD you will need to complete regular professional development (30 hours annually) as well as meet a dietetic practice requirement.
-You will need to commit the DAA’s Code of Professional Conduct and Statement of Ethical Practice.
+You will need to commit to our Code of Professional Conduct and Statement of Ethical Practice.

 If you join as a Provisional APD (which will be most applicants, unless you’ve had over 5 years’ experience as a dietitian and successfully apply via Alternate Process) you will need to find yourself a mentor, who is a full status APD.
 You need to engage in face to face monthly mentoring meetings for a minimum of 52 weeks.
 The mentor can help support you both personally and professionally as you begin or return to your career as a dietitian.
 You will have two years to complete your Provisional program.